wtfloris/argos/README.md

-# argos
+# Argos
-Argos watches web pages for changes and can send Telegram notifications
+Argos watches web pages for changes and sends Telegram notifications when they are detected.

-Use the targets.py.sample file to create your targets.py file
+Use the targets.py.sample file to create your targets.py file.

 Create a secrets.py file with the following content: